EUDAT-B2STAGE/http-api/projects/b2stage/notes/paolo.md

 ## general

-- cron to create the certificate every 80 days
+* cron to create the certificate every 80 days
 - dockerized Handle? https://hub.docker.com/r/osul/handle/

 ## seadata

+### still missing

+- rabbitmq closed connection
+- list errors in steps for Maris to define codes
+- ansible the infrastructure
+- auth forbidden to all for maris/admin only endpoint

 ### inefficiency